NLnetLabs/rpki-doc/source/krill/multi-user/openid-connect-provider.rst

        has benefits over using :ref:`Config File Users <doc_krill_multi_user_config_file_provider>`.
        By leaving `Temporary` set to `ON`, Keycloak will require the user to change their password on first login.
 Krill doesn't have this functionality itself.
-We should still attempt to communicate an initial unique password securely to the user, but the opportunity for abuse is limited and we as admins won't know the actual password the user sets for themselves.
+This doesn't remove the need to communicate an initial unique password securely to the user, but the opportunity for abuse is more limited and passwords are not so readily visible to the Krill operator.

 ----